Namrata Darekar Wiki, Biography, Age, Films, Pictures - TheNewsTrace

 Namrata Darekar is a budding Tollywood actress.
-She got here into limelight during the Tollywood movie Sebastian PC 524 which was once declared to liberate in 2020.
-She were given popularity during the movie Ippudu Kaaka Inkeppudu (2021).
+She were given right here into limelight by the use of the Tollywood film Sebastian PC 524 which used to be declared to release in 2020.
+She purchased reputation by the use of the film Ippudu Kaaka Inkeppudu (2021).

 Namrata Darekar Biography